nordlow/compiler-benchmark/README.md

 - Java (using `javac`).

 Note that Julia's JIT-compiler is very memory hungry.
-A maximum recommended `function-count` for Julia is 5000.
+A maximum recommended product of `function-count` and `function-count` for Julia is 5000.

 ## How it works